Submissions

 What to Exclude

-To ensure that the review process remains blind, all information that could identify the author/s must be eliminated from the references and text of your submitted manuscript as well as metadata that could compromise your anonymity.
+To ensure that the review process remains anonymous, all information that could identify the author(s) must be eliminated from the references and text of your submitted manuscript as well as metadata that could compromise your anonymity.

 Please note that if your manuscript is accepted for publication after the review process, we will require a final version of the manuscript for copyediting that addresses the following: